-- Tribal land and other resources currently held in trust and judgment funds from the Indian Claims Commission and the U.S. Claims Court; - Property, including real property and improvements, located on or near a reservation or located within the most recent boundaries of a prior federal reservation as designated by the Bureau of Indian Affairs of the U.S. Department of the Interior;
+• Tribal land and other resources currently held in trust and judgment funds from the Indian Claims Commission and the U.S. Claims Court;

+• Property, including real property and improvements, located within or near the bounds of a tribal nation or located within the most recent boundaries of a prior federal reservation as designated by the Bureau of Indian Affairs of the U.S. Department of the Interior;